ldoyle78/CalgaryVotingTrends/Ward11VotingTrends.md

 ![](Ward11VotingTrends_files/figure-html/Ward11-1.png)<!-- -->

+Next steps:

-Next steps: Take a look at those communities and overlay demographics maybe add Mayor bars. compare to previous election, compare to provincial and federal elections, compare to special voters and advance voters, demographics from federal census?
+* Take a look at communities and overlay demographics from census.
+* Compare voting trends for Councillor with those for Mayor in Ward 11.
+* Compare to previous elections with 2017 results
+* compare to provincial and federal elections
+* compare to special voters and advance voters.

+## Beginning Stage Two Rough Work

 ### Civic Census by Community, Age, Gender from 1996 to 2019
 [link](https://data.calgary.ca/Demographics/Civic-Census-by-Community-Age-and-Gender/vsk6-ghca)